panec/MVSass/README.md

 );
 ```

-If you want to know more about SASS `maps` please go to [SASS Readme file (stable branch)](https://github.com/nex3/sass/blob/stable/README.md) for more information.
+If you want to know more about SASS `maps` please go to [SASS Read me file (stable branch)](https://github.com/nex3/sass/blob/stable/README.md) for more information.

 The naming notation follows couple of principals.

 * `map` name corresponds to the component that it describes and the `core` versions have a `_core` suffix.
-* `viariable` name contain meaningfull text that is "-" ( *dash* ) seperated that corresponds to part of the component that describes, then "\_" ( *underscore* ) char for seperation between name and css attribute name, if it describe state of the element it contain additional block od text seperated by "\_" ( *underscore* )
+* `variable` name contain meaningful text that is "-" ( *dash* ) separated that corresponds to part of the component that describes, then "\_" ( *underscore* ) char for separation between name and css attribute name, if it describe state of the element it contain additional block of text separated by "\_" ( *underscore* )

 This way of storing data will allow us to use some functions to extract css attribute name from the variable name so we can by DRY.

 ### MVS basic notation

-In CSS there are two notations of writting values for specific attributes.
+In CSS there are two notations of writing values for specific attributes.
 In most cases there is one value like for `color: #000` but sometimes where are values that contains multiple values for them `border-width: 1px 1px 1px 1px` that can be written in shorthand notation as `border-width: 1px`.
-The MVS gives extended version of this notation that has build in support for mobile first approach with viewport breakepoints.
-Let us define couple of them, as example I will use Bootstrap breakepoints (taken from [SASS fork](https://github.com/jlong/sass-bootstrap/blob/master/lib/_variables.scss) of it)
+The MVS gives extended version of this notation that has build in support for mobile first approach with view port breakpoints.
+Let us define couple of them, as example I will use Bootstrap breakpoints (taken from [SASS fork](https://github.com/jlong/sass-bootstrap/blob/master/lib/_variables.scss) of it)

 ```sass
 // Media queries breakpoints